Neural Network Acceptability Judgments: Experiments

-} Since these metrics produce unbounded scalar scores rather than probabilities or binary judgments, we fit a threshold to the outputs in order to use these models as acceptability classifiers.
-This is done with 10-fold cross-validation: we repeatedly find the optimum threshold for 90\% of the model outputs and evaluate the remaining 10\% with that threshold, until all the data have been evaluated.
-Following their methods, we train $n$-gram models on the BNC using their published code.\footnote{\url{https://github.com/jhlau/acceptability\_prediction}} In place of their RNN LM, we use the same LSTM LM that we trained to generate sentences for the real/fake task.
+We compare our models to those of \newcite{lau2016cognitive}.
+Their models obtain an acceptability prediction from unsupervised LMs by normalizing the LM output using one of several metrics.
+Following their recommendation, we use the \textit{Word LogProb Min-1} metric.\footnote{Where $s$=sentence, p$_{\textnormal{LM}}(x)$ is the probability the LM assigns to string $x$ and p$_{\textnormal{u}}(x)$ is the unigram probability of string $x$: Word LP Min-1 = min$\left\{-\frac{\textnormal{log p}_{\textnormal{LM}}(w)}{\textnormal{log p}_{\textnormal{u}}(w)},\ w \in s\right\}$.
+Lau et al.\ also get strong results with the \emph{SLOR} metric.
+We also calculate results with \emph{SLOR} but find them to be slightly worse overall, though not universally.
+We do not report these results, but they are available upon request.} Since this metric produces unbounded scalar scores rather than probabilities or Boolean judgments, we fit a threshold to the outputs in order to use these models as acceptability classifiers.
+This is done with 10-fold cross-validation on the CoLA test set: We repeatedly find the optimum threshold for 90\% of the model outputs and evaluate the remaining 10\% with that threshold, until all the data have been evaluated.
+Following their methods, we train $n$-gram models on the BNC using their published code.\footnote{\url{https://github.com/jhlau/acceptability\_prediction}} In place of their RNN LM, we use the same LSTM LM that we use to generate sentences for the real/fake task.